 Women still face considerable discrimination, particularly in the labor market.
-Women's average salaries remain 27% below those of their male colleagues (2016 data).
-Only slightly more than 10% of the lower house's lawmakers were women as of early 2019, placing Japan among the 30 worst-performing countries worldwide in this regard.
-Prime Minister Abe has called women "Japan's most underused resource," but there were only two women in his cabinet formed in September 2019.
+Japan's gender wage gap is the third-largest among OECD countries at 22.5% (2020 data), which is well above the OECD average of 12.5%.
+Women make up barely 10% of all parliamentarians in the more powerful lower house, placing Japan among the 30 worst-performing countries worldwide in this regard.
+Former Prime Minister Abe called women "Japan's most underused resource," but had only two women in his cabinet formed in September 2019.
+In 2021, the new Kishida government added one more female minister.

 The government has designated "womenomics" as a key pillar of its reform program.
-Programs being implemented under this rubric include childcare support and similar measures.
-Still, given the persistent undercurrent of sexism in Japanese society, de facto workplace discrimination will be hard to overcome.
+Programs implemented under this rubric include childcare support and similar measures.
+However, given the persistent undercurrent of sexism in Japanese society, de facto workplace discrimination will be hard to overcome.
+This is underscored by the passage of the new anti-workplace-sexualharassment (powa hara) law in 2021 that imposes no penalty for employer non-compliance.

-The 3 million descendants of the so-called burakumin, an outcast group during the feudal period, still face social discrimination, though it is difficult for the government to counter this.
+The three million descendants of the so-called burakumin, an outcast group during the feudal period, still face social discrimination, though it is difficult for the government to counter this.
 Korean and Chinese minorities with permanent resident status also face some social discrimination.
 Naturalization rules have been eased somewhat in recent years.
 Workers from the Philippines, the Middle East and elsewhere frequently complain of mistreatment and abuse.

-Japan ranks below the OECD average with regard to discrimination against LBGT individuals.
+There are no legal protections against racial, ethnic, religious or genderidentity-based discrimination in Japan.
+The country ranks below the OECD average with regard to discrimination against LBGTQ+ individuals.